RVCA212/lmsys-docs/docs/mcp/intro.md

 ## Getting Started

 Ready to create your own MCP server?
 Visit the [MCP Servers page](/account/mcp-servers) to get started.
 The Perplexity API server is already available in our marketplace, and we'd love to see what you'll add next!

+For just $10/month, you'll get full access to create, use, and distribute MCP servers with unlimited calls.